kwalczak80/melting-gerry/README.md

 ## **Flow Chart**
 The Lucid application was used to create a flow chart for the Melting Gerry game.
 The flowchart shown below helped me to identify all essential steps within the game and simultaneously offer the bigger picture of the project.

-Creating a flowchart helped me find less obvious features of the program's algorithm, which were then refined to improve its performance, ie bottlenecks, flaws, and unnecessary steps.
+Creating a flowchart helped me find less obvious features of the program's algorithm, which were then refined to improve its performance, i.e., bottlenecks, flaws, and unnecessary steps.

 ![Flow chart](docs/screenshots/flow_chart_of_melting_gerry_game.png)